Case Study Examples For Psychology

 • Generating hypotheses: Case studies can highlight unexpected patterns or observations, sparking new research questions and theoretical frameworks.

-• Illustrating complex interactions: They allow researchers to explore the intricate interplay of biological, psychological, and social factors contributing to a particular outcome.
+• Illustrating complex interactions: They allow researchers to explore the nuanced interplay of biological, psychological, and social factors contributing to a particular outcome.

 • Evaluating the effectiveness of interventions: Case studies can document the impact of therapeutic interventions on individual patients, providing valuable feedback for treatment development.